 It’s Graduation Day

 Now picture this.
-In that mayhem of maxi dresses and stilettoes, you strut with your Mama Navy boots.
+In that mayhem of maxi dresses and stiletoes, you strut with your Mama Navy boots.
 Cool as a cucumber.
-Much better than the whole ‘Jeniffer-Lawrence-attends-the-Oscars situation’.
+Much better than the whole ‘Jennifer-Lawrence-attends-the-Oscars situation’.

 Since graduation ceremonies mostly take place in the morning, keeping it chic and simple is the key.
 That’s why we suggest a simple line, layered outfit; a white kimono-style dress and a pair of loose, yellow, pleat trousers.
 The kimono is exactly at the same length as the pair of trousers, which allows the boots to be shown in their full glory, plus it makes a cool effect with the trousers appearing only when you walk.